-LEGO gearing can sometimes feel like a foreign language.
-I offer classes that walk you through elements of gearing.
-But there are lots of other great resources to get you started!
-In my mind these resources need to include TWO components: the parts AND the instructions/explanations.
-Here are some options to help meet your family's needs:
+LEGO gearing can feel like a foreign language.
+But there are lots of great resources to get you started!
+In my mind these resources need to include TWO components: the parts AND the instructions.
+Here are some options:

 There are a few different approaches to using LEGO motors, which is using an electrical means to move LEGO instead of just a hand crank.
 I will list them in order of least to most expensive.
 Adults looking for how I power for shows, scroll down to Level 5.